pierluigiferrari/ssd_keras/README.md

 * SSD300: [`keras_ssd300.py`](./keras_ssd300.py)
 * SSD512: [`keras_ssd512.py`](./keras_ssd512.py)
 * SSD7: [`keras_ssd7.py`](./keras_ssd7.py) - a smaller 7-layer version that can be trained from scratch relatively quickly even on a mid-tier GPU, yet is capable enough for less complex object detection tasks and testing.
 You're obviously not going to get state-of-the-art results with that one.

+If you want to use one of the provided trained models for transfer learning (i.e. fine-tune one of the trained models on your own dataset), there is a [Jupyter notebook tutorial]((weight_sampling_tutorial.ipynb)) that helps you sub-sample the trained weights so that they are compatible with your dataset, see further below.

 If you want to build an arbitrary SSD model architecture, you can use [`keras_ssd7.py`](./keras_ssd7.py) as a template.
 It provides documentation and comments to help you adapt it for an arbitrary base network.